 In this article we explain how to use your retirement account to qualify for a mortgage.
 Please note this is a different topic — with different guidelines — than making a withdrawal from your account to pay for the down payment on a home.

-Even if you are not taking distributions, you still may be able to use your retirement account to qualify for a mortgage.
+Even if you are not taking distributions or the amount of the distributions is not sufficient to qualify for the mortgage you want, you still may be able to use your retirement account assets to get approved for the loan.
 For example, if you hold significant funds or investments in your account you may be able to use those as assets as income when you apply for the loan.

 In this case you do not need to take distributions — in fact it is better if you do not — or sell the assets to include income from the account in your application.
 Instead, lenders attribute income to your retirement account investments according to a specific set of guidelines.

 In short, your retirement account assets count as income even though you may not actually currently receive any income or distributions from your account.
 Although this seems counterintuitive, this approach is permitted because you could sell those assets in the future to pay your mortgage payment, if necessary.

 There are several requirements you must satisfy if you want to use retirement account assets to qualify for a mortgage.
 Lenders also use a specific formula to determine the income attributable to your retirement investments.
 We explain these points below in detail.

 Only certain types of retirement accounts can be used to qualify for a mortgage.
 Eligible accounts include the following:

 The account must be held solely in your name and you must have unhindered access to the account even if you are required to pay a penalty or taxes to access the funds.
 If the account is held jointly with another person, then they must be a co-borrower on the mortgage.

 Additionally, if you want to use a lump sum retirement or severance package, you are required to provide the lender the 1099-R tax form for the distribution and deposit the funds in a retirement account.